P-H-C/phc-winner-argon2/README.md

 ## Usage

-`make` builds the executable `argon2`, the static library `libargon2.a`, and the shared library `libargon2.so` (or `libargon2.dylib` on OSX).
-Make sure to run `make test` to verify that your build produces valid results. `make install PREFIX=/usr` installs it to your system.
+`make` builds the executable `argon2`, the static library `libargon2.a`, and the shared library `libargon2.so` (or on macOS, the dynamic library `libargon2.dylib` -- make sure to specify the installation prefix when you compile: `make PREFIX=/usr`).
+Make sure to run `make test` to verify that your build produces valid results. `sudo make install PREFIX=/usr` installs it to your system.

 ### Command-line utility